What you need to know about Katana Kissaki - The tip of Katana sword

 Conclusion

-The Kissaki is one of the most crucial parts of a Katana, yet many confuse it with another part, Boshi.
-To remove this confusion once and for all, this article has covered everything you need to know about Kissaki.
+The Kissaki is one of the most crucial parts of a Katana, this article has covered everything you need to know about Kissaki, from how to measure it, the history and different types of kissaki .
 Thanks for reading till now, and don't forget to check more katana parts in this guide.

 Leave a comment